Trinity 18 Kit

 The inputs can be jumped on all of our amps.
 If you want to hear some clips of these fabulous amps, go to 18 WATT CLIPS or check out the Clippage section of our forum.

-The recommended but optional transformers are custom made by Heyboer to the exact specifications of the original Radio Spares set used in the early Marshall 18 watt amps.
-This output transformer has convenient flying leads, multiple secondary windings and the unused ultralinear taps on the primary side has been wound to 5K.
+The transformers are custom made by Heyboer to the exact specifications of the original Radio Spares set used in the early Marshall 18 watt amps.
+The output transformer has convenient flying leads, multiple secondary windings and the unused ultralinear taps on the primary side has been wound to 5K.
 This is an excellent 18 watt transformer.

 The vintage looking, small box Plexi-style sized chassis is based on standard dimensions that fit most commercially available cabinets including Trinity Amps.
 Find more details at Trinity 18 Watt Forum Link.